-- Attend a mandatory information session meeting, - > Submit a Physical Therapist Assistant Program Application for Admissions to the Admissions Department by the application deadline, - Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
+- ▶ Be at least 18 years of age.
+Age will be verified with individual's ID, if no ID is available then a Birth Certificate will be required.; and - > Attend a mandatory information session meeting, - > Submit a Physical Therapist Assistant Program Application for Admissions to the Admissions Department by the application deadline, - ➤ Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
 Texas law exempts home school students from compulsory age requirements; or - Individuals who completed High School outside the United States are responsible for providing the school with an English translation of the High School transcript and certification that is equivalent to a High School Diploma. - > Submit official transcripts from all colleges and universities attended with a cumulative GPA of 2.0 or better.
 No academic course with a grade below "C" will be accepted for transfer credit.
 Academic courses include general courses such as composition and written communication, social, behavioral and biological sciences, humanities and visual arts.
-All science general education courses must have been completed within five years of application deadline, - ➤ Sit for the Test of Essential Academic Skills (TEAS) Version V and earn an overall score of 60% (Reading 70%, Math 65%, Science 50% and English 60%) - An Interview with the committee to determine acceptance or denial into the program, - Must meet criminal background check, drug screening, CPR, medical and liability insurance, immunizations and PPD requirements.
+All science general education courses must have been completed within five years of application deadline, - An Interview with the committee to determine acceptance or denial into the program, - > Must meet criminal background check, drug screening, CPR, medical and liability insurance, immunizations and PPD requirements.